-The File I OS Shell command, found in TD32, works with the Windows NT operating system.
-When you issue this command, Turbo Debugger opens a command prompt.
+The File | OS Shell command, found in TD and TD32, works with DOS and the Windows NT operating systems.
+When you issue this command, Turbo Debugger '

+opens a command prompt.
 To return to the debugger from the command prompt shell, type Exit.